micr0-dev/Micr0Watchy/README.md

 ## Features
 - Integration with Spotify to control music playback and view the currently playing song
 - Integration with OpenWeather to display current weather and forecast
+- Stable back-end server for communicating with APIs

 ## Future Development
 Micr0Watchy is a work in progress, and there are many more features and improvements that we plan to add in the future.
 Some of the planned features include: